 Our strategy focuses on creating value through combining tuck-under acquisitions with organic growth and operational improvements.
-During the second quarter of 2010, we achieved organic revenue growth of 11% compared to the second quarter of 2009.
-One of the major drivers of our improved financial performance for the second quarter of 2010 was the acquisition of Denville.
+During the third quarter of 2010, we achieved organic revenue growth of 4.6% compared to the third quarter of 2009.
+One of the major drivers of our improved financial performance for the third quarter of 2010 was the acquisition of Denville.
 Denville was acquired in September 2009 and has been accretive to our earnings per share since the acquisition.
-In addition to Denville's positive impact on the second quarter, the core business also performed well.
-Our strong organic growth, the highest we have experienced since the first half of 2006, was achieved despite some weakness at our subsidiaries in France and Spain.
+In addition to Denville's positive impact on the third quarter, the core business also performed well.
+Our strong organic growth was achieved despite some weakness at our Hoefer and Harvard Apparatus Spain and U.K. subsidiaries.

-The main drivers of organic revenue growth in the second quarter of 2010 were a general strengthening in our markets, new product development and the expansion of our sales force.
+The main drivers of organic revenue growth in the third quarter of 2010 were a general strengthening in our markets, new product development and the expansion of our sales force.
 During the second quarter of 2010, we launched the third of what we believe are four major new research syringe pumps in the Harvard Apparatus business.
 Syringe pumps are our single biggest product line.
-We believe the new pump, called the Pump 11 Elite, is a major upgrade to our best selling Pump 11 product line that now incorporates a color touch screen user interface methods storage and programming without a separate computer and USB connectivity.
-The fourth major new product is expected to be launched later in 2010.
-These new products have been contributing to the organic growth at Harvard Apparatus, especially in the United States.
+We believe that Pump 11 Elite is a major upgrade to our best selling Pump 11 product line, as it incorporates a color touch screen user interface, methods storage and programming without a separate computer and USB connectivity.
+In October 2010, we launched the fourth major new pump, called the KDS 100 Legato.
+We believe that the new KDS pump will bring similar improvements to the KD Scientific product line as the new Pump 11 Elite brings to the Harvard Apparatus line.
+We currently expect these new products to contribute to the organic growth at Harvard Apparatus, especially in the United States.

 During the second quarter of 2010, we also launched what we believe is a major upgrade and expansion of our spectrophotometer product line at our Biochrom business.
 Spectrophotometry is our second biggest overall product line after syringe pumps.
 Spectrophotometry is the core of the Biochrom product line and this new product platform provides both improvements to the technical specifications, such as accuracy and reproducibility, as well as ease of use by adding a color touch screen user interface.
 In addition to our traditional strength in single beam spectrophotometers, we will now be adding dual beam instruments (which are inherently more accurate than single beam instruments) and variable bandwidth instruments, which provide significant extra flexibility to the user.
 With these new products, we intend to access a larger segment of the entire spectrophotometer market.
 Initial response from our distributors has been very positive.
-We think that these new products will help to drive organic growth during the second half of 2010 and beyond.
+We think that these new products will help to drive organic growth during the remainder of 2010 and beyond.